Matt Lubicky

 My favorite area of study is… Geology and Physical Oceanography

-Timothy Dubbs is joining us for his 29th summer as the Co-Director of Programs.
-He has a B.S. in Environmental Geology from the U. of Mississippi, a M.S. in Environmental Science and a B.A. in Anthropology from the U. of Texas, Dallas.
+Timothy Dubbs joins us for his 31st summer as the Co-Program Director.
+He has a B.S. in Environmental Geology from the University of Mississippi, a M.S. in Environmental Science, and a B.A. in Anthropology from the University of Texas, Dallas.
 Tim has taught and directed in science field programs in New York and Texas.
-Most recently, Tim was a core teacher at Houston’s ISD’s Outdoor Education Center where he spent more than 25 years.
-Additionally, he has been a classroom science teacher within the Texas public school system.
+Tim spent 25 years as a core teacher at Houston ISD’s Outdoor Education Center and has been a classroom science teacher within the Texas public school system.
 Tim devotes much time and effort to environmental issues including sea turtle conservation and wilderness preservation.
-He has research experience in alpine ecology at UTD field camp in Colorado, habitat survey and restoration in Wyoming and has studied at the Black Hills geology field camp.
-He is a PADI certified scuba diver and a YMCA trained lifeguard.
+He has research experience in alpine ecology, habitat survey and restoration.
+He is a PADI certified scuba diver and a lifeguard.
 Tim is a blues music aficionado, has skydiving experience, and also has interest in historic aircraft and auto racing.

 Chris Cayo